 hero_stateforests

-Tennessee's 15 State Forests range from mountain coves to bottomlands along the Mississippi.
-State Forests are managed for a mix of natural resources including game and non-game wildlife, and large, high-quality timber.
-State Forests lack improvements such as inns, golf courses and restrooms.
-However, they offer hunting, hiking, bird watching and tranquility.
+Tennessee's 15 State Forests range from mountain coves in the east to bottomlands along the Mississippi River in the west.
+State Forests are managed for a healthy mixture of natural resources including game and non-game wildlife, and large, high-quality timber.
+State Forests lack improvements such as inns, golf courses, and restrooms.
+However, they offer opportunities for hiking, hunting, wildlife watching, and tranquility.

-Many state forest lands were in poor condition when acquired, either eroded or heavily timbered.
-Some were planted with trees to control erosion; others regenerated naturally into hardwood forest.
-Since then they have been carefully protected and managed.
+Many State Forest lands were in poor condition when acquired, either eroded or over-harvested.
+To aid in recovery, some were planted with trees to control erosion.
+Others regenerated naturally into hardwood forest.
+Since those early days of state management, our State Forests have been thoughtfully protected and managed.

 AgForSForestmap